How to Build an Urban Get Home Bag for CBRN Disasters

 Numerous bandages and ointments

-It's neither a bleed-stop kit nor a specialty medical kit, but in most cases, it will do the job.
-Should the need arise, I can easily slip it into my EDC bag, thereby converting it into my get home bag.
+It's neither a bleed-stop first aid kit nor a specialty medical kit, but in most cases, the first aid kit will do the job.
+Should the need arise, I can easily slip it into my EDC bag, thereby converting it into my get home bag or everyday carry bag.

 (Image source: Image courtesy of Trusted Reviews)